 Dash Restaurant, 38/2 Moon Maung Road | Soi 2

 Nice Kitchen 15/1 Moon Muang Soi 6, was a lovely little family run restaurant.
 It was popular for breakfast and lunch and had an extensive menu.
-Their homemade yoghurt was absolutely delicious and they did great egg dishes, fried rice, etc.
+Their homemade yoghurt was absolutely delicious and they did great egg dishes, fried rice, etc. We returned here for lunch in 2024 and were disappointed that their menu stated there was no Thai food available!

 Ginger & House, 199 The House, Munmueang Road

 Khao Soi at Ginger and House in Chiang Mai A very nice, upmarket restaurant where you feel that you are somewhere a bit special.
-The restaurant is beautifully decorated and service is excellent.
-Some of the food looked better than it tasted - for example the spring rolls (see below) looked incredible and I don't think we've ever eat food that looked so beautiful.
+They have been awarded Michelin stars over the last few years.
+The restaurant is beautifully decorated and service is excellent.We ate here in 2018 and felt that some of the food looked better than it tasted - for example the spring rolls (see below) looked incredible and I don't think we've ever eat food that looked so beautiful.
 They had interesting flavours of prawn, mango, and coriander, but unfortunately tasted a bit bland and chewy.
 Massage course Sabai de Ka Chiang Mai The main courses were delicious - a pork dish with egg from northern Thailand and a very tasty Khao Soi (see left).
-This was our most expensive meal of the trip but at a total of 1200 baht (around £30 including some nice red wine) still not expensive compared to what we pay in Europe.
-There is a nice shop as part of the complex and a coffee shop.
+This was our most expensive meal of the trip but at a total of 1200 baht (around €30 including some nice red wine) still not expensive compared to what we pay in Europe.
+We decided to eat here again in 2024 but didn't have a reservation and there was a private function on in part of the restaurant and a long queue for tables, so we decided to pass.
 Visit their website for more photos and information.